dodaucy/auWin/README.md

 #### Display position and size

-Displays the position and size of all selected windows in [the display](#the-display "The display").
+Displays the position and size of all selected windows in the [output display](#output-display "Output display").

 ![display position and size](assets/introduction/actions/display_position_and_size.png)

 #### Display text

-Displays the text of all selected windows in [the display](#the-display "The display").
+Displays the text of all selected windows in the [output display](#output-display "Output display").

 ![display text](assets/introduction/actions/display_text.png)